DoingFedTime/Phantasma-Darknet-Market/README.md

 # Phantasma Darknet Market Analysis

-This repository contains a copy of the Phantasma darknet market, originally hosted at:
+This repository contains a copy of the Phantasma darknet market.
+The website capture was taken on March 4, 2025, and as of March 25, 2025, the site is non-operational.
+It was originally hosted at:
 `http://wuwvvhnwteoxaf6ytlndvfr5gsxt7jsot5bdgeecagt53ntrrkatbuad.onion`

 ## Critical Analysis of Phantasma Market